 Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information.
-These notifications are stored and recorded on CPOMS
+Information from notifications is stored and recorded on CPOMS.

 All Operation Encompass data (including new MfH notifications) will form part of the termly safeguarding report to Governors.
 All information is anonymised for these reports.